devopsdojoconsortium/dojoconsortium.org/content/en/docs/delivery-system-improvement-journey.md

 **Team Structure**: Product teams focused on further de-coupling sub-systems

 **Development Process**: [Continuous integration](/en/testing/glossary#continuous-integration).
-Small, tested changes are applied to trunk as soon as complete on each product team.
+Small, tested changes are applied to the trunk as soon as complete on each product team.
 In addition, a larger CI pipeline is required to frequently run larger tests on the integrated system, at least once per day.

-**Branching**: Because [CI](/en/testing/glossary#continuous-integration) requires frequent updates to trunk, [Trunk-Based Development](https://trunkbaseddevelopment.com) is used for CI.
+**Branching**: Because [CI](/en/testing/glossary#continuous-integration) requires frequent updates to the trunk, [Trunk-Based](https://trunkbaseddevelopment.com)
+Development](https://trunkbaseddevelopment.com) is used for CI.

-**[Developer Driven Testing](https://medium.com/@LaSoft/developer-driven-testing-991ca1dab63a)**: The team is responsible for architecting and continuously improving a suite of tests that give rapid feedback to quality issues.
+**[Developer Driven Testing](https://medium.com/@LaSoft/developer-driven-testing-991ca1dab63a)**: The team is responsible for architecting and continuously improving a suite of tests that give rapid feedback on quality issues.
 The team is also responsible for the outcomes of poor testing, such as L1 support.
 This is a critical feedback loop for quality improvement.

 **Pipeline**: CI pipeline working to progress to continuous delivery.